Corey's Favorite Things

 Touchscreen gloves.
 Most teachers have smart phones, right?
 As winter hits, these are immensely useful -- keep your gloves on whiile using your phone or tablet.
 This pair from Agloves is a good pick! $12.

 Who doesn't need a bluetooth tracking tag or three?
 It's easy to misplace keys (or phones! or wallets!) around the school building or the house -- a tag connects to an app and helps you find those misplaced items.
-This one from Uncommon Goods is lovely (but not inexpensive).
-You can find others equally as functional on Amazon, like this one from Tile Mate (you can even buy a 4-pack and make lots of teachers happy)! $25-$70.
+You easily find these tags on Amazon, like this one from Tile Mate (you can even buy a 4-pack and make lots of teachers happy)! $25-$70.

 Teachers are always juggling multiple lessons, meetings, and family stuff.
 The Passion Planner is my favorite way to detail out life.
 The planner comes in two different sizes and makes it easy and satisfying to plan your day, week, and year.
 I love the reflective components built into this planner as well.
 Passion Planner also has a philanthropic heart as a company: for every planner they sell, they give one away.
 Pair this gift with a pack of Sharpie Pens (not to be confused with Sharpie Markers!) and your favorite teacher will never forget you! $13-$30.